Sex at Any Age

 Was I uncomfortable?
 You bet!
 But, I told myself, this is a new era, so just go with it.
 In the shop, she brightly requested a bottle of Überlube, which was handed to me in a black, unmarked bag, and we left—the kids thinking I was terribly cool.
 I just felt grateful to have such an open relationship with the daughter of my daughter who was beginning her sexual journey, while I, more than 50 years her senior, was delighted to be continuing mine.

 Sex isn’t something my friends and I talk about much; it’s probably a generational thing.
 But I wasn’t surprised to learn while researching this article that sexual activity declines with age.
 Still, the majority of older adults regard sexuality as an important part of life.
-Sexual satisfaction is one of the measures on any index assessing quality of life, according to nurse-midwife Anna C. Woloski-Wruble, who runs sexual health clinics at Hadassah Hospital in Jerusalem and coordinates a mandatory sexuality course for doctors at its medical school.
-“People view intimacy and sexuality as a luxury,” said Woloski-Wruble, who also chairs the Bachelor of Science in Nursing curriculum at the Henrietta Szold Hadassah-Hebrew University School of Nursing, but they’re “part and parcel of life satisfaction.”
+Sexual satisfaction is one of the measures on any index assessing quality of life, according to nurse-midwife Anna C. Woloski-Wruble, who works at Hadassah Hospital’s sexual health clinics in Jerusalem and co-coordinates a mandatory sexuality course for doctors at its medical school.
+“People view intimacy and sexuality as a luxury,” said Woloski-Wruble, who also chairs the undergraduate curriculum committee at the Henrietta Szold Hadassah-Hebrew University School of Nursing, but they’re “part and parcel of life satisfaction.”

 A major study on the sexuality and health of 1,550 women and 1,455 men ages 57 to 85, published in The New England Journal of Medicine in 2007, documented that the frequency of sexual activity decreases as wrinkles increase.
 That was corroborated by the recent National Poll on Healthy Aging, a University of Michigan survey of 1,000 adults between the ages of 65 and 80 that found that only 40 percent of respondents were having sex.
 However, a decrease is not synonymous with a disappearance.
 As Woloski-Wruble noted, “Menopause does not mean men-o-pause.”
 In fact, the 2007 article reported that 54 percent of sexually active people ages 75 to 85 had sex two to three times a month and 25 percent, once a week or more.